Energy, Electronics and Process Laboratory Université de la Réunion, Saint-Denis

 2) DNI Spreadsheet: You can download an Excel spreadsheet add-in to calculate DNI from the output of a horizontally mounted SPN1 Pyranometer, using data logged from either the analogue or serial outputs.
 Download the spreadsheet here.

-SPN1 Sunshine Pyranometer – comparison with BF5 Sunshine Sensor
+SPN1 Pyranometer – comparison with BF5 Sunshine Sensor

-Please note that research literature sometimes refers to the SPN1 as the SPN1 Radiometer.
+Please note that research literature sometimes refers to the SPN1 Pyranometer as the SPN1 Radiometer.

 For simultaneous outputs of total radiation, diffuse radiation and sunshine status.